Tracking parameters explained

 https://example.com/article?utm_source=newsletter&utm_campaign=launch&fbclid=XYZ

-UTM fields (meaning)
+What do UTM fields mean?

 utm_source